Top 10 Sales Contest Ideas

 An end of the month salary can motivate workers for a little while, but it isn’t enough to keep them at the top of their game every single day.
 In order to achieve that level of performance, you’re going to have to adopt other ways to fire up your employees.

 Sales contest games are an excellent way to do this.
-Not only do they encourage sales team members to work hard at winning the contest, they also give workers something to look forward to instead of mundane paperwork and sales phone calls that are a staple in their everyday routine.
+Not only do they encourage sales team members to work hard at winning the contest, but they also give workers something to look forward to instead of mundane paperwork and sales phone calls that are a staple in their everyday routine.

 Popular sales contest ideas include conducting a daily or weekly raffle, playing March Madness, or some other type of activity-based sales contest.
-If you’re not sure about which sales competition to conduct, consider getting inside sales member’s heads by gathering them for a meeting that’s solely for discussing fun workplace sales contest idea options.
+If you’re not sure about which sales competition to conduct, consider getting inside sales members’ heads by gathering them for a meeting that’s solely for discussing fun workplace sales contest idea options.

 The games must get your reps excited.
-Things like giving rewards and prizes in real-time, and not just at the end of the month, will keep them motivated to engage in a little bit of fun, healthy competition and get a chance to win in future games with small prizes.
+Things like giving rewards and prizes in real-time, and not just at the end of the month, will keep them motivated to engage in a little bit of fun and healthy competition and get a chance to win in future games with small prizes.

 In addition to creating fun sales contest ideas, you should also focus on appreciating your sales team for their hard work and give a casual but effective motivational speech from time to time.

-If you’re keen on encouraging healthy competition and using a creative sales contest idea to do it, keep reading for some fantastic examples that can help increase sales, give your sales leaders an incentive for hard work and chance to win, as well as make work so fun that they can’t wait for the next round!
+If you’re keen on encouraging healthy competition and using a creative sales contest idea to do it, keep reading for some fantastic examples that can help increase sales, give your sales leaders an incentive for hard work and a chance to win, as well as make work so fun that they can’t wait for the next round!

 Sales Contest Ideas

 As promised, below is a detailed list of 10 brilliant sales contest ideas.
-You can either choose one yourself, or make it interactive by asking your sales teams which contest options they prefer.
+You can either choose one yourself or make it interactive by asking your sales teams which contest options they prefer.

 Remember, different contests have different endpoints.
 Shortlist the ones that are best suited to your needs, and allow your sales team to choose from them.